 Oracle continues to assert that its technology beats that of cloud’s big three of Amazon Web Services, Microsoft and Google Cloud.

-CRN has reached out to Microsoft, Amazon Web Services and Google for comment.
+CRN has reached out to Amazon Web Services, Microsoft and Google Cloud – the No. 1, No. 2 and No. 3, respectively, in cloud computing by market share – for comment.

 Here’s what else you need to know from Oracle’s quarterly earnings call.